 NATIONAL TAKE BACK THE LUNCH BREAK DAY

-On the third Friday in June, North American workers are encouraged to take back their lunch breaks.
+On the third Friday in June, North American workers celebrate National Take Back the Lunch Break Day.

 Why?
 Because there’s been an increasing trend to take less frequent and shorter lunch breaks, affecting employee morale and well-being.
-According to Gallup, only one in three employees are engaged at work.
-Because engagement affects productivity, happiness and job satisfaction, it is time employees and employers across North America stepped up to the plate – the lunch plate that is!
+According to Gallup, only one in three employees are engaging at work.
+Because engagement affects productivity, happiness and job satisfaction, employees and employers across North America need to step up to the plate – the lunch plate that is!

 According to a 2017 study commissioned by Tork, an Essity brand, employees who take lunch breaks are more likely to report being efficient at work and satisfied with their jobs.
 The survey reveals that nearly 90 percent of employees consider the ability to take a lunch break critical when accepting a new job.
 However, once they are on the job, the average lunch break is less than 30 minutes for more than half of North American workers – barely enough time to purchase a meal, let alone enjoy it.